 Areas designated as "highest resource" are the highest-scoring census tracts in the region, falling in the 0 to 20th percentile.
 It is expected that residents in these census tracts have access to the best outcomes in terms of health, economic opportunities, and education attainment.
 Census tracts designated "high resource" score in the 21st to 40th percentile compared to the region.
 Residents of these census tracts have access to highly positive outcomes for health, economic opportunities, and education attainment.
 "Moderate resource" areas are in the 41st to 70th percentile, and those designated as "moderate resource (rapidly changing)" have experienced rapid increases in key indicators of opportunity, such as increasing median income, home values, and an increase in job opportunities.
-Residents in these census tracts have access to either somewhat positive outcomes in terms of health, economic opportunities, and education) but not all areas (e.g., may score poorly for economic attainment).
+Residents in these census tracts have access to either somewhat positive outcomes in terms of health, economic opportunities, and education attainment; or positive outcomes in a certain area (e.g., score high for health, education) but not all areas (e.g., may score poorly for economic attainment).
 Low-resource areas score above the 70th percentile and indicate a lack of access to positive outcomes and poor access to opportunities.
 The final designation is "high segregation and poverty."
 These are census tracts that have an overrepresentation of people of color compared to the county as a whole, and at least 30.0 percent of the population in these areas is below the federal poverty line (\$30,000 annually for a family of four in 2023).